 Not long after leaving the show in 1999, Sorbo returned to the U.S. and was asked by “Star Trek” creator Gene Roddenberry’s widow, Majel Barrett, if he might be interested in appearing in one of her husband’s unproduced series, “Andromeda,” which he accepted.
 Sorbo spent the next five years playing the heroic Captain Dylan Hunt, whose ship was locked in a time warp for 303 years and finally set free in the future.
-Sorbo also served as executive producer for the series.
+Kevin also served as executive producer for the series.
 Through his tenure on “Andromeda,” he also made TV appearances in such series as “Dharma and Greg,” “Two and Half Men,” and a recurring role on “The O.C.”
-He also starred in two direct-to-video feature film releases for Sony, “Walking Tall 2” and “Walking Tall 3” and the Hallmark Channel Original Movie “The Santa Suit.”
+He most recently starred in two direct-to-video feature film releases for Sony, “Walking Tall 2” and the recently completed “Walking Tall 3.”

-Sorbo lives in Los Angeles with his wife, Sam Jenkins, and their three children.
+Kevin lives in Los Angeles with his wife of nine years, Sam Jenkins, and their three children.